PadparadschaNero/Infosci301-Final/README.md

 - Expand visualizations to offer **deeper insights** and greater interactivity.
 - Enhance visual appeal and usability by refining **color schemes**, **responsive layouts**, and **interface accessibility**.

+##  Reflection on Growth and Learning
+Moving from the individual InfoVis Redesign to our team-based project marked a significant step in my intellectual and professional growth.
+The solo project helped us develop foundational design skills and understand the importance of audience-centered visualization.
+Working in a team later pushed me to communicate ideas clearly, adapt to feedback, and collaborate effectively.

+In-class activities deepened our technical abilities and design thinking, while symposiums exposed me to real-world applications of data visualization, showing how visuals can drive social awareness.
+Most notably, the ZhouZhuang Life Mysterious Museum field trip reshaped our team’s design approach.
+Seeing how the museum used storytelling and local culture to engage audiences inspired us to create visualizations that are context-sensitive and socially meaningful.

 ## 👥 Team Contribution

 - **Qianyue Jiao**: Led data collection and preprocessing, ensuring compliance with international standards (FAIR and CARE).
 - **Yifei Yang**: Conducted exploratory data analysis and contributed to insight generation and interpretability.
 - **Zixuan Li**: Designed the interactive dashboard and developed the innovation flowchart using user-centered design principles.

+## Disclaimer:
+This is the final project for INFOSCI 301 Data Visualization and Information Aesthetics, instructed by Prof. Luyao Zhang at Duke Kunshan University in Spring 2025.

 ## 🙏 Acknowledgements